 Kevin C. Chung, M.D., M.S., is the Charles B. G. de Nancrede Professor of Surgery, and a professor of surgery and orthopaedic surgery.
 He also is chief of hand surgery for Michigan Medicine and director of the Comprehensive Hand Center.
 In the U-M Medical School, he serves as the assistant dean for faculty affairs in charge of tenure and promotion, and is associate director for Global REACH, the global health program of the Medical School.

 Dr. Chung received his health services research training as a Robert Wood Johnson Clinical Scholar from the University of Michigan.
 He obtained his general surgery training from the University of Texas in San Antonio, his plastic surgery training from the U-M and his hand surgery training from the Curtis National Hand Center in Baltimore.
-He is serving as president-elect in 2019 and president in 2020 of the American Society for Surgery of the Hand, the largest hand surgery organization in the world with a membership of more than 4,000 from the United States and abroad.
+He is serving as the 75th president for the American Society for Surgery of the Hand, which is the largest hand surgery organization in the world with a membership of over 4,000 from the U.S. and internationally.
 He was a director for the American Board of Plastic Surgery and the American Board of Surgery.
 He has served as the treasurer/secretary for the American Board of Plastic Surgery.
-He was past vice-president of research for the American Society of Plastic Surgeons and was the past president of the Plastic Surgery Foundation, the academic arm of the American Society of Plastic Surgeons with more than 10,000 members.
+He was past vice-president of research and current trustee for the American Society of Plastic Surgeons and was the past president of the Plastic Surgery Foundation, the academic arm of the American Society of Plastic Surgeons with more than 10,000 members.
 He was research director, a council member and a trustee for the American Society for Surgery of the Hand and its foundation.
 He has served as a member of the Plastic Surgery Residency Review Committee.
 He was past Chairman of the AO North America Hand Education Committee in charge of hand surgery educational programs for the U.S. and Canada.

-He was past deputy editor for the Journal of Hand Surgery (American) and current associate editor, editor for Hand Clinics and associate editor for the Journal of Hand Surgery (European).
+He was past deputy editor for the Journal of Hand Surgery (American) and current associate editor for the Journal of Hand Surgery (European).
 He was the past outcomes section editor for Plastic and Reconstructive Surgery.
-He will assume the position of editor-in-chief-designate of Plastic and Reconstructive Surgery in 2020, and editor-in-chief in 2022.
+He was the past outcomes section editor for Plastic and Reconstructive Surgery.
+He is editor for Hand Clinics.
+He was chosen as the editor-in-chief-designate of Plastic and Reconstructive Surgery and will be the editor-in-chief in 2022.